diddy-boy/mini-pi-media-server/README.md

 A very light weight media server that can run on a Raspberry Pi zero 2 w up to a Raspberry Pi 5.

 What does it run ?
-Samba for local network accees
+Samba for local network accees,
-Cockpit for web based remote administration of the server Minidlna - for local streaming to smart devices like TV's Apache - for web based access and streaming the media through a web browser (or through a web browser on a phone).
+Cockpit for web based remote administration of the server, Minidlna - for local streaming to smart devices like TV's, Apache - for web based access and streaming the media through a web browser (or through a web browser on a phone).

 I like it, how do I install it ?